 Working within the complex marine environment provides a unique set of challenges, which the M4 project will seek to overcome, all while contributing vital knowledge to the renewables sector.
 In addition, the M4 deployment will demonstrate Australia’s potential to establish itself as a world class energy resource centre, capable of supporting commercial wave energy projects in the future.

-A few years ago, we participated in the important ‘Ocean Energy Market Summit’, which sought to explore the feasible market opportunities for ocean energy.
+A few years ago, we participated in the critical ‘Ocean Energy Market Summit, which sought to explore the feasible market opportunities for ocean energy.
 The summit identified markets such as aquaculture, offshore operations (e.g., oil and gas), remote island or coastal communities and marine instrumentation.

-Hybrid Renewable Energy Systems (HRES) are an obvious solution to bringing more environmentally friendly, cost-effective energy delivery options to regions and communities who are not part of a larger power grid.
-By maximising the efficiency of available energy sources, HRES overcome unreliable and intermittent power delivery, particularly in remote areas.
+Hybrid Renewable Energy Systems (HRES) are an obvious solution to bringing more environmentally friendly, cost-effective energy delivery options to regions and communities that are not part of a larger power grid.
+By maximizing the efficiency of available energy sources, HRES overcome unreliable and intermittent power delivery, particularly in remote areas.

-We are currently exploring the potential application of our BMT Smart Microgrid Controller for the Albany area as part of the Ocean Energy Showcase.
-With its robust design for harsh environments, BMT’s Smart Microgrid Controller provides an autonomous ‘microgrid’ manager that automatically synchronizes power from a variety of sources, to seamlessly handle load management.
+We are exploring the potential application of the BMT Smart Microgrid Controller for the Albany area as part of the Ocean Energy Showcase.
+With its robust design for harsh environments, BMT’s Smart Microgrid Controller provides an autonomous ‘microgrid’ manager that automatically synchronizes power from various sources, seamlessly handling load management.

 The BMT Smart Microgrid Controller’s scalability and remote monitoring capability used in synchronisation with other renewable technologies like, wind, wave or solar make it a great option.

-While it is recognised that wave energy delivers a clean and reliable source of power, the potential impacts of wave energy machines on the local environment must be carefully examined.
-A rigorous environmental approvals process is key to mitigating critical impacts on marine flora and fauna.
-This also includes correct site selection to ensure the device causes no
+While it is recognized that wave energy delivers a clean and reliable power source, the potential impacts of wave energy machines on the local environment must be carefully examined.
+A rigorous environmental approvals process is key to mitigating critical implications on marine flora and fauna, including correct site selection to ensure the device causes no

 disruption to migration patterns or poses navigational issues for commercial or recreational boat users.

+Effective environmental plans must also capture the maintenance and decommissioning of structures.
 Typical environmental considerations include hazardous liquids, noise from mooring chains, electromagnetic field effects and risk of entanglement.
-Cameras can also be used to monitor how species interact with the structures and to date, there have been no adverse effects recorded globally.
-Effective environmental plans must also capture the maintenance and decommissioning of structures.
+Cameras can also be used to monitor how species interact with the structures, and to date, there have been no adverse effects recorded globally.

-In summary, while wave energy won’t be overtaking other energy options, it remains a viable option to supplement the overall renewable energy market and can be particularly valuable in remote communities that are run on diesel or have difficulty accessing the grid for power.
+In summary, while wave energy won’t overtake other energy options, it remains a viable option to supplement the overall renewable energy market.
+It can be precious in remote communities run on diesel or have difficulty accessing the grid for power.